 Find out more at our postgraduate open days.
 Book now for your place.

 How you learn

-This course provides a balance of academic and practical content, giving you experience of using GIS in real life applied scenarios.
+The course provides a balance of academic and practical content, enabling you to use GIS in real-life, applied scenarios.

 You learn through